-Take a moment to watch the slide show to see how the leaves change color as fall progresses - and check out my fall foliage updates for 2010 throughout the fall.
+Take a moment to see how the leaves change color as fall progresses - and check out my fall foliage updates for 2010 throughout the fall.
 The most recent update appears first.
 You can find links to previous years at the bottom of the page.

 Green leaves still cover Boston's many trees.
 I tried to find even a tinge of gold or crimson, but no luck - everything is still green.

 However, the city still has plenty of color.
 Flowers are in full bloom everywhere.
 To see lots of gorgeous front gardens, stroll down Commonwealth Avenue, Beacon Street, or Marlborough Street in Boston's Back Bay.